- For Purchases Up To $10,000

 Remember that the specifications must describe everything you want to use to evaluate the quotations including things such as delivery time).

 We are governed by the State Procurement Code and must select the "lowest responsive and responsible offer."
 You are not required to accept the lowest bid if it does not meet your specifications.
 If this is the case you would document what specifications were not met and then accept the next lowest offer that meets all specifications.
 Approval from the Buyer and the issuance of a Purchase Order are required prior to placing an order based on a bid.

-Bids must be solicited by the buyer in Purchasing through the State of Colorado BIDS.
+Bids must be solicited by the buyer in Purchasing through the Rocky Mountain E-Purchasing System.
 Criteria is same as in the previous section except bids have to be announced for two weeks and possibly longer depending on how long the companies need to be given to prepare their response.
 Please contact Purchasing as soon as possible when such purchases will be necessary.

 Purchases of Personal Services in excess of $50,000 require a written contract which incorporates the State of Colorado Special Provisions, in addition to going through the bid process.

 When there is only one source from which to purchase an item or service, bidding may not be required.
-The department needs to fill out a Sole Source Justification (Download in Adobe Acrobat Format or Word Form Format) and have it approved by the Director of Purchasing.
+The department needs to fill out a Sole Source Justification (Download in PDF or Word Format) and have it approved by the Director of Purchasing.
 If the buyer is aware of additional sources, bids must be obtained.